vman/spfx-extensions-cli/README.md

 `spfx-ext remove list --listtitle "Documents" 38f4ce5c-e447-4199-9f56-fd9f96370cfd`

->Note: Adding/Removing FieldCustomizers is not implemented in spfx-extentions-cli at this time.
+>Note: Adding/Removing FieldCustomizers is not implemented in spfx-extensions-cli at this time.